 - increased potential for asset securitization.

-This streamlined statement is designed to help solar customers understand the terms and costs of a solar lease.
-It is not intended to be a substitute for reading the contract, lease and other documents associated with a solar transaction.
+These streamlined statements are designed to help solar customers understand the terms and costs of a solar transaction - either through a lease or PPA.
+They are not intended to be a substitute for reading the contract, lease and other documents associated with a solar transaction.

 As the residential solar industry expands nationally, solar companies are engaging more with telemarketing and lead generation companies to connect with consumers.
 Solar companies need to understand all applicable laws that govern these activities, including federal law.
 As part of SEIA's consumer protection efforts and as a service to the industry, this industry alert provides an overview of relevant telemarketing rules that companies need to be aware of to stay compliant with the law and the SEIA Solar Business Code.